bemoregt/gpLogPolarPOC/README.md

 ### Algorithm
 - using POC(Phase only correlation) with Log-Polar Transform of 2D FFT(Mellin Transform).
 - Polar Transform of 2D FFT has rotation invariance.
-- Loarithmic Transform of 2D FFT has scale invariance.
+- Logarithmic Transform of 2D FFT has scale invariance.
 - 2D FFT has shift invariance.

 ### Dependency